Can’t Make This Up: 1964 Ford Thunderbird Convertible – Sold?

 December 26, 2019 Update – after first featuring this Flair Bird convertible just last week at $46,000, we noticed the private seller already updated his listing with a revised price of $39,500.
 We’ll keep an eye out on this one to see if he lowers it again soon!

-In our humble opinion, the mid-sixties Ford Thunderbird convertible is arguably one of the cleanest top-down designs ever produced, and the example we first came across in December 2019 on Craigslist and once again relisted here in nearby Whitehouse Station, New Jersey exemplifies that.
-The current caretaker now has their “Flair Bird” priced in their latest post at $35,000, which based on the current Hagerty Insurance Online Valuation Tool confirms they now have it priced $2,000 less than the #1 “Excellent” estimate of $37,000.
+In our humble opinion, the mid-sixties Ford Thunderbird convertible is arguably one of the cleanest top-down designs ever produced.
+The example we first came across in December 2019 on Craigslist in nearby Whitehouse Station, New Jersey, exemplifies that.
+The current caretaker has their “Flair Bird” priced in their latest post at $35,000, which, based on the current Hagerty Insurance Online Valuation Tool confirms they now have it priced $2,000 less than the #1 “Excellent” estimate of $37,000.